litone01/tp-cs2103/docs/UserGuide.md

 * After running `find_schedule`, `list_task` and `list_event` can be used to display the whole task list and event list respectively.

+* This command is still able to be executed on an empty task list, and an empty event list.
+  In this case, the success message will still be displayed. <br>

 </div>

 Examples: